tecumsehcommunications/StarlinkViewer/client/README.md

 <h3>The /pub Directory </h3>
 <p>This directory is shared between all three branches of the project (client, server, desktop) as follows:</p>
 <img src="dev/fileStructure.svg"></img>
-<p>Work done in other areas of the project ultimately gets published to this directory where it is picked up by the server and sent to a browser.  </p>
+<p>Work done in other areas of the project ultimately gets published to this directory where it is picked up by the server and sent to a browser.
+Browser ready blender scenes are exported from the Desktop to the /scn sub directory.
+Image and SVG files usually come in via Inkscape and Gimp, which also can be installed on the Desktop.
+Other directories will be added as needed</p>

 <p>This client side of the project is the final staging grounds for work done elsewhere.
 It also is for developing all the client side code to run in the browser.  </p>

 <p>See the <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/server">server</a> and <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/desktop">desktop</a> branches of this project to see how they each publish to this directory.</p>